YourGuarantor Scheme for International Students

 How does it work?

-- The scheme will be administered by Brunel University London Student Centre
+- The scheme will be administered by Brunel University London Accommodation Centre

 - Before submitting an application, you must confirm with the landlord / letting agent that they are willing to agree that the university can act as guarantor prior to applying for the scheme